batect/batect/SECURITY.md

 ## Supported Versions

-Only the most recent version of batect is supported with security fixes.
+Only the most recent version of Batect is supported with security fixes.

 ## Reporting a Vulnerability

-If you discover or suspect you have discovered a vulnerability, please report it to me@charleskorn.com, including `[batect security]` in the subject line.
+If you discover or suspect you have discovered a vulnerability, please report it to me@charleskorn.com, including `[Batect security]` in the subject line.
 Please include a short description of the issue and steps on how to reproduce it.

 The issue will be investigated and fixed privately, then disclosed publicly once a fix is available.